monokilla/twitch_hugbot/README.md

 created bot and made it connect to twitch.
 Next step to add functionality

 ##### ToDO
+09/02/2020:
-09/02/2020: add commands to bot, try to make them cute with global emotes when possible
+add commands to bot, snuggle, daily affirmations.
+Try to make them cute with global emotes when possible add cooldowns to bot add function to able to tag chat people